demosgill/MMRL/README.md

-Sure, here's a description for your README.md file:

----

 ## Package Overview

 This package provides two main modules designed to aid in understanding and applying fundamental concepts in financial modeling and reinforcement learning.